drogue-iot/blog.drogue.io/content/2021-03-30-drogue-cloud-zero-four/index.md

 We definitely want to expand this concept in future releases.
 AMQP 1.0 and simple websockets might be good additional protocols to implement.

 The hardest parts was: what do you call those services?
-We ended up with: "Integrations", because it allows you to integrate your application, that wants to interface with your devices, with Drogue Cloud.
+We ended up with "Integrations", because it allows you to integrate your application, that wants to interface with your devices, with Drogue Cloud.
 Using a technology that you prefer.